Clifford Davis (music manager): 1967–1974: Tenure as Fleetwood Mac manager

 Davis managed Fleetwood Mac during their first period of success in the late 1960s.
 The band's original leader Peter Green left in 1970 after a bout with drug use and mental illness.
 In February 1971, guitarist Jeremy Spencer quit the group without prior notice causing concerts to be cancelled and another guitarist, Danny Kirwan, was sacked in the middle of a tour in August 1972.
 Kirwan's replacement, Bob Weston, was fired during a tour the following year after having an affair with Mick Fleetwood's wife, after which the tour was abandoned.

 Having also managed Curved Air, his tenure as Fleetwood Mac's band manager came to an end during 1974 when he started promoting a different band under the name of Fleetwood Mac, after the original band had been forced to cancel or disrupt a number of tours.
 Fleetwood Mac had fallen apart after an aborted tour in late 1973, leaving Davis with touring commitments to fulfil in the US, and he recruited more musicians, including ex-members of Curved Air, to tour the US as a replacement Fleetwood Mac in early 1974.
 He said later that he had done this with Mick Fleetwood's approval and the knowledge of other members of the band.
 He also claimed that he owned the group's name, which caused ill-feeling between him and the band.
 The members of the real Fleetwood Mac brought legal proceedings against Davis, and the subsequent court case lasted four years.
 The dispute was eventually settled amicably out of court, in "a reasonable settlement not unfair to either party."

 Recording artist

 During 1969 Davis embarked on a recording career of his own with the help of Green and Fleetwood Mac.
 His first single, "Before the Beginning" / "Man of the World", was a coupling of two reworked Fleetwood Mac songs written by Green.
 His second and final recording, "Come On Down and Follow Me" / "Homework", followed in 1970; neither single was commercially successful.

 After Fleetwood Mac

-Davis later managed the career of ex-Mac guitarist Danny Kirwan, making use of some of the musicians who formed the fake Fleetwood Mac.
+Davis later managed the career of ex-Mac guitarist Danny Kirwan and produced his latter two solo albums, making use of some of the musicians who formed the fake Fleetwood Mac.
 He also continued to act as manager for Peter Green during the early part of his solo career.

+Also, during late 1975 and early 1976 Davis managed Slack Alice, a London based 'boogie rock' band signed to Phonogram Records and put on the Vertigo label.
+This ended when Davis sued Phonogram over who would decide which song would be released as the band's second single.
+The band had not been notified that he would do this.
+The subsequent litigation caused the band to implode.